How to Lay Pavers for Walkway – DIY Patio and Garden Walkway

 Laying pavers without base

 You can also lay a patio paver without a base; this does not come with the same stress as the normal process.
-However, this can only have a smooth finish for a short time.
+However, it can only have a smooth finish for a short time.
 This is the only bad side of making use of this process.
 On the other side, it is cheap and less stressful.

 To lay pavers without base comes in different ways depending on the availability of resources.
 You can choose not to use any form of the base; use a single base with a weed barrier.

-Installing paver without any base
+Installing a paver without any base

 For this process, there is very little to do, and it includes